Tax Information

 1098-T and 1098-E Forms Information

-Student Financial Services provides 1098-Ts for the previous calendar year on, or before, January 31st.
-To access your 1098-T the fastest way possible, please opt for electronic delivery on your Student Account Center.
-Otherwise, non-electronic forms are mailed.
-Students and/or bill payers may use the 1098-T information to help calculate their eligibility for tax credits and deductions for the IRS filing year reported on the form.
+Student Financial Services provides 1098-T tax forms for the previous calendar year on, or before, January 31st.
+To access your 1098-T the fastest way possible, please opt for electronic delivery through the Student Account Center.
+Otherwise, 1098-T forms are mailed.

-Students may allow their parent access to view the 1098-T online by indicating the access for the Authorized User on the Student Account Center.
-Please refer to Federal Tax Benefits for Higher Education site for additional information.
+Students may allow their parent access to view the 1098-T online by indicating the access for the Authorized User through the Student Account Center.

 Seattle University is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.